• Skip to primary navigation

 Instructions

-• Wash the potatoes and pat dry.
-Cut them in to chips and put them on a large baking tray.
-Add the oil and seasoning.
+• Wash 600 g Potato and pat dry.
+Cut them into chips and put them on a large baking tray.
+Add 1 tablespoon Olive oil and 1 pinch Sea salt and ground black pepper.
 Mix well and put them in the oven for 35-40 minutes (shaking half way through) until the chips are starting to get crispy.

-• Make 4 spaces in the chips and then crack the eggs in to the space.
+• Make spaces in the chips and then crack 4 Eggs into the space.
 Put them back in the oven for 4-5 minutes, depending on how you liked your eggs cooked.
 For really runny eggs, cook them for 3 minutes.

 • Make sure you are using a baking tray large enough for the chips.
 If they are crowded, then the chips will steam rather than bake and get crispy.
 You also need room for the eggs to go in too.